 Hypnotherapy, who is it really for?
 And will it work on me?

-Yes, before I became a therapist I and my thoughts were really only driven and formed by what I had seen on the TV.
-However would it surprise you if I said that what you see on the telly is really nothing like what hypnotherapy is like, and couldn’t be further from reality?
+Yes, before I became a therapist, my thoughts were really only driven and formed by what I had seen on TV.
+However, would it surprise you if I said that what you see on the telly is really nothing like what hypnotherapy is like, and couldn’t be further from reality?

-Everyone can be hypnotised to some level; what you see in the TV shows are really specially selected clients, who generally are extrovert and willing to participate in the fun.
+Everyone can be hypnotised to some level; what you see in the TV shows are really specially selected clients, who generally are extroverts and willing to participate in the fun.

 In cognitive hypnotherapy imagine the therapist has a bag of tools available, and the two of you, working together, can select the best tool (or combination of tools) that will have the best possible success in change for you.